tillioss/tilli-docs/docs/Logo.md

  ![LogoGuide1](./images/LogoGuide1.png "LogoGuide1")
 When creating composition, place the logo at the corner or center it on the central vertical axis.
 ![LogoGuide3](./images/LogoGuide3.png "LogoGuide3")
 Usually the logo is used in horizontal axis.
-We can rotate it by 90degree to place it vertically.